RichardLitt/birdinginvermont.com/src/nfc-species/pisi.md

 Pine Siskins, an irruptive finch whose populations and migrations depend on pine cone crop, are a common fixture across Vermont, especially in some winters.
 While not traditionally considered a nocturnal migrant (Evans and O'Brien 2002), they have been known to migrate at night (Watson, Wells and Bavis 2011, Mandelbaum 2020).

-Pine Siskins give a variety of flight calls: a _zweew_, somewhat like their rising idiosyncratic _zree_ zipper calls; and a Goldfinch-esque flight call, described as _jirp jirp jirp_ or _chu-tu-tu-tu_; and _zree_ or _waaaee_ calls, _chit_ calls, and _klee-you_ calls (Evans and O'Brien 2002, Pieplow 2017).
+Pine Siskins give a variety of flight calls: a _zree_ or _waaaee_ call,  somewhat like their rising idiosyncratic _zhree_ zipper calls; a Goldfinch-esque flight call, described as _jirp jirp jirp_ or _chu-tu-tu-tu_; a _zweew_ call, similar to the _zree_; _chit_ calls; and _klee-you_ calls (Evans and O'Brien 2002, Pieplow 2017).
 Choosing which call is most relevant for a given recording can be difficult, as can be disambiguating calls from other species.

-> Determination of exact number is difficult because of apparent variation in phonetic rendition among observers.
+> Determination of exact number \[of calls] is difficult because of apparent variation in phonetic rendition among observers.
 Like other carduelines, frequently gives flight calls.
 Calls of this species are generally characterized in terms such as “rasping” and “throaty” (Dawson 1923)...

 Unfortunately, this species' repertoire is extremely similar to both Redpolls and both Goldfinches.
 I struggled to find a single way of telling them apart reliably by looking at the spectrogram, for any of the published records of these calls.
-The _klee-you_ described by Evans and O'Brien (2002) appears to be idiosyncratic; but the _zree_ calls can be easily confused, and the _jirp jirp_ flight calls are not plastic, while Redpoll calls are extremely plastic, making sure identifcation difficult.
+The _klee-you_ described by Evans and O'Brien (2002) appears to be idiosyncratic, but the _zree_ calls can be easily confused, and the _jirp jirp_ flight calls are not plastic, while similar Redpoll calls are extremely plastic, making sure identification difficult.

 For this species, I would strongly encourage discretion for identifying the species, and reliance upon both finch irruption charts during the recording time (how likely is it that it could be a Hoary Redpoll?
 Luckily, most likely not very, especially in Vermont) and close listening to the recording itself, judging the raspy nature of the Pine Siskin.
 Many calls may be best left unidentified.

 ### Published References

-Watson, Wells and Bavis (2011) first logged recording NFCs for Siskins, using only the _kdeew_ call:
+Watson, Wells and Bavis (2011) first logged recording NFCs for Pine Siskins, using only the _kdeew_ call:

-> Flight calls ... we considered to be of Pine Siskins ... were identical to the well-known and described ‘‘Kdeew’’ flight call of the species (Sibley 2000).
+> Flight calls ... we considered to be of Pine Siskins ... were identical to the well-known and described _Kdeew_ flight call of the species (Sibley 2000).

 Pieplow (2017) describes several calls, given diurnally:

-> Zree - Rising, polyphonic.
-Zweew - Overslurred, slightly burry.
-[Both] all year.
-Zree possible in alarm; Zweew, posibly a variat of Zree, often with Flight Call.
+> _Zree_ - Rising, polyphonic. _Zweew_ - Overslurred, slightly burry.
+[Both] all year. _Zree_ possible in alarm; _Zweew_, possibly a variant of _Zree_, often with Flight Call.

 And:

 > Flight Call: _Jirp jirp jirp_.
 All year, in contact and flight.
 Only slightly variable.
 Lower, less musical than Lesser Goldfinch Flight Call. ...
 Polyphonic, slightly noisy notes in series.

-Evans and O'Brien (2002) give four possible NFC calls, but note that it is not known to give flight all nocturnally.
-This may have changed in the past two decades.
+Evans and O'Brien (2002) give four possible NFC calls, but note that Pine Siskins are not known to give flight calls nocturnally.
+Research on this may have changed this view in the past two decades.
 The calls given are:

-> A quick, harsh "chu-tu-tu-tu", a strident, emphatic "klee-you", and a rising, nasal "waaaee" are the most common flight calls.
-Also gives a short "chit".
-Occasionally given in flight, but more typically from a treetop, is a long, rising, buzzy "zreeeeeeee".
+> A quick, harsh _chu-tu-tu-tu_, a strident, emphatic _klee-you_, and a rising, nasal _waaaee_ are the most common flight calls.
+Also gives a short _chit_.
+Occasionally given in flight, but more typically from a treetop, is a long, rising, buzzy _zreeeeeeee_.

 Sanders (2013) notes a "distinctive low double peak", and shows a spectrogram of a Pine Siskin, which doesn't match any other records I could find.